ifyouseewendy/random-notes/chapter1.md

 Why do we need object sub-types?

 The primitive value `"I am a string"`is not an object, it's a primitive literal and immutable value.
 To perform operations on it, such as checking its length, accessing its individual character contents, etc, a`String`object is required.the language automatically coerces a`"string"`primitive to a`String`object when necessary, which means you almost never need to explicitly create the Object form.

+What is exactly the function?

+Functions are callable objects which are special in that they have an optional name property and a code property \(which is the body of the function that actually does stuff\).

 How to remember?